Staying safe and government guidance

 If your area has a local lockdown or local restrictions, shielding may be re-started.
 In this case, your local authority will provide advice on shielding.

-There are currently local restrictions with shielding still in place in the following areas:
+Shielding is currently in place in the following areas:

 Finding out about local restrictions

-We're working hard to keep this page up to date, but for the latest information, you should check your local council website.
+For the latest information, you should check your local authority's website.

-If your healthcare team advise you to take extra precautions
+If your healthcare team advises you to take extra precautions

-In England, Scotland and Northern Ireland, shielding was paused from 1 August.
-However, some people's healthcare team's may advise them to remain extra cautious.
+In England, Scotland, Wales and Northern Ireland, shielding has now paused.
+However, some people's healthcare teams may advise them to remain extra cautious.

 Our fact sheet on Understanding infection explains how you can reduce your risk of infection if you have blood cancer:

-You may also find out fact sheet for Employers helpful in explaining why you need to be more careful and what can help:
+You may also find our fact sheet for Employers helpful in explaining why you need to be more careful and what can help: